 Dependent Eligibility Verification

-If you enroll your dependents in your health care plan, a dependent eligibility verification packet will be mailed to your home address.
+If you enroll your dependents in your health care coverage, a dependent eligibility verification packet will be mailed to your home address following enrollment.
 Alight conducts dependent eligibility verifications on behalf of Ohio State.
 The verification packet will provide information on acceptable forms of documentation to verify your dependent’s eligibility.
 Failure to provide complete documentation by the specified deadline will result in coverage termination for any dependent(s) not verified.

 Employees of Ohio public colleges and universities do not participate in Social Security, other than contributions to Medicare.
 You are automatically enrolled in the appropriate state retirement system, OPERS (staff) or STRS (faculty).
 You will receive information directly from the state retirement system.
 If eligible, you have 120 days to elect Ohio State’s Alternative Retirement Plan (ARP).
 If you decide to remain in OPERS or STRS, you have until your 180th day to select a plan within OPERS or STRS.
 See more about retirement options.

-Complete beneficiary information for university-paid life insurance and disability coverage in Employee Self Service.
+Complete beneficiary information for university-paid life insurance and additional voluntary group term life insurance (VGLTI) in Workday.